 We encourage our graduate students to explore each of the following funding resources:

 College of Business Graduate Admission Scholarship

 The College of Business offers a merit-based scholarship to several outstanding newly-admitted students each year.
-The scholarship covers the cost of tuition at the in-state rate (currently about $2649) for each recipient's 5th, 10th, and if applicable 15th 3-credit course.
+The scholarship covers the cost of tuition at the in-state rate (about $2724 in 2018-19) for each recipient's 5th, 10th, and if applicable 15th 3-credit course.